ysqi/step-git-push/README.md

 - `discard_history` **DANGER** *optional* Discards history of that branch.
 Use with care as it could destroy your whole programming history.
 - `gh_pages` *optional* Set this to true if you want to deploy to [Github Pages](http://pages.github.com/).
 The Branch will be set accordingly.
 - `gh_pages_domain` *optional* Custom domain ([documentation](https://help.github.com/articles/setting-up-a-custom-domain-with-pages))
+- `tag` *optional* Adds a tag to the pushed commit.
+Valid options are bower, node or any string.

 ## Example